-8.5.2.1 Safety Check after Shooting

-Rifles must be unloaded after each shooting bout - that is, no round may be left in the chamber or in the inserted magazine.
+RULE 8.5.2.1 Rifles must be unloaded after each shooting bout - that is, no round may be left in the chamber or in the inserted magazine.
 However, competitors are permitted to leave the cartridge case in the chamber and the empty magazine in the rifle after the last shot.
-At the end of training and competitions, all rifles must be safety checked by opening the bolt and removing the inserted magazine, with the barrel pointed toward the target or upward.
-All ammunition must be removed from both the stock and the magazines.
+At the end of training, competitors must perform a safety check before leaving the shooting range by opening the bolt and removing the inserted magazine, with the barrel pointed toward the target or upward.

-You must start a race without a magazine in the rifle or a round in the chamber.
+(You must start a race without a magazine in the rifle or a round in the chamber.
 At the first firing bout you will get into firing position, open the bolt, then load the magazine, and fire.
 After the last round has been fired it is permissible to leave the spent casing in the chamber.